platformsh/platformsh-docs/src/languages/dotnet.md

 ## Running the application

-.NET applications should be started using the `web.commands.start` directive in `.platform.app.yaml`.
+.NET Core applications should be started using the `web.commands.start` directive in `.platform.app.yaml`.
 This ensures that the command starts at the right moment and stops gracefully when a re-deployment needs to be executed.
 Also, should the program terminate for any reason, it will be automatically restarted.
 Note that the start command _must_ run in the foreground.

 Incoming requests are passed to the application using either a TCP (default) or UNIX socket.
 The application must use the [appropriate environment variable](/configuration/app/web.html#socket-family) to determine the URI to listen on.
 In case of a TCP socket ([recommended](https://go.microsoft.com/fwlink/?linkid=874850)), the application must listen on `http://127.0.0.1`, using the `PORT` environment variable.